Benjamin D'Israeli (merchant): Life

 The relationship must also have proved very useful to him in the City.
 At any rate, he soon became a man of substance.
 For ten years he prudently devoted himself to his import business, which he carried on at No. 5 Great St. Helens.
 In 1769 the business was also one of the sixteen leading coral merchants in London, an activity also closely connected with Treves bank, and Livorno.
 There also he established his private abode, until in 1783 he leased a large house in Baker Street, Enfield.
 The Stock Market, however, never ceased to attract him, and in 1776 he rented an office in Hamlin's Alley, Cornhill, and recommenced business there as an unlicensed broker.
 Three years later he took to himself two partners, and the firm became known as Messrs.
 D'Israeli, Stoke & Parkins.
 At the same time he continued his business at Great St. Helens, which was afterwards transferred to Little Winchester Street, and, in 1792, to Old Broad Street.
-His success is attested by the fact that the more respectable of the brokers, who had already organised the beginnings of the present Stock Exchange at New Jonathan's Coffee House, admitted him to their body, and afterwards elected him a member of their Committee for General Purposes.
+His success is attested by the fact that the more respectable of the brokers, who had already organized the beginnings of the present Stock Exchange at New Jonathan's Coffee House, admitted him to their body, and afterwards elected him a member of their Committee for General Purposes.
 When, in 1801, it was resolved to build new premises at Capel Court (where the Stock Exchange remained until 1972), Mr. D'Israeli was appointed a member of the committee entrusted with the plan of conversion.
 He remained a member of the Stock Exchange until 1803, when he retired from business; but to the day of his death he retained an address at Tom's Coffee House, and was often seen in Cornhill, dabbling in stocks and shares.

 One of the most notable enterprises with which he was associated was an attempt to substitute English straw-plaiting for the finer Italian straws then used for the best hats and bonnets.
 He patented a process by which "a wood which is the growth of this kingdom" was to be so treated as to yield a plait in every way equal to the Leghorn straws.
 The enterprise does not seem to have proved successful.